Dieter-Fourie/Solid-Silver/README.md

 Select 'About page' > Click on 'Settings' > Select 'About Page" from 'Page type' dropdown list.

-Click on 'Content' > Change 'Page name' to 'About' >
+Click on 'Content' > Change 'Page name' to 'About' > Change 'URL Segment' to 'about-us'

 Add the following in 'More About':